Conversational AI increases political knowledge as effectively as self-directed internet search: Introduction

-Here, we address both of these uncertainties.
-First, in a representative survey one week after the UK 2024 general election, we find that as many as 13\% of eligible voters may have used conversational AI to find information relevant to their electoral choice.
-Second, in an RCT we find that participants who used a chatbot (GPT-4, Claude, or Mistral) to research factual information related to issues of concern for UK voters increased their political knowledge to the same extent as participants who researched the same issues using an internet search engine.
-In follow-up RCTs, we find that even when LLMs were explicitly prompted to use sycophantic or persuasive techniques, participants' belief formation did not differ from those interacting with standard unprompted AI models.

-Taken together, our results suggest that although people in the UK are increasingly turning to AI for political information, this shift may not lead to increased public belief in political misinformation.
+In the present investigation, we first show in a representative survey (Study 1) one week after the UK 2024 general election that as many as 13\% of eligible voters may have used conversational AI to find information relevant to their electoral choice.
+Second, in a randomised controlled trial (RCT, Study 2 ) we find that participants who used a chatbot (GPT-4, Claude, or Mistral) to research factual information related to issues of concern for UK voters increased their political knowledge to the same extent as participants who researched the same issues using Google search.
+In a follow-up RCT Study 3) , we find that even when LLMs were explicitly prompted to use sycophantic or persuasive techniques, participants' belief formation did not differ from those interacting with standard unprompted AI models.
+Taken together, these results suggest that although people in the UK are increasingly turning to AI for political information, this shift may not lead to increased public belief in political misinformation.